svc333/overview/resource-groups.md

 Services that are managed using {{site.data.keyword.Bluemix}} IAM and belong to a resource group have several benefits including the ability to connect to apps and services in any Cloud Foundry space, which allows you to connect apps and services from different regions.
 Because resource groups are not scoped by region, you can provision apps and services from different regions into the same resource group.
 You also have the ability to use fine-grained access control down to an individual instance within a resource group.

 For more information about working with resource groups, see [Managing resource groups](/docs/resources/resourcegroups.html).
+And, if you're new to using resource groups, check out the [Best practices for organizing resources in resource groups](/docs/resources/bestpractice_rgs.html#bp_resourcegroups).